 The Ministry is working to realize the full potential of electronically enabled information technologies through its provincial leadership of the British Columbia eHealth strategy. eHealth is a major step toward transforming the health system into a seamless continuum of care, supported by a seamless web of health information.
-It will better ensure the safe delivery of health services for British Columbians, support health care providers in their provision of quality health care and optimize health expenditures.
+It will better ensure the safe delivery of health services, support health care providers in their provision of quality health care and optimize health expenditures.

 - Enhancing patient care by implementing a secure electronic health record system across the province.
 An electronic health record system will allow medical practitioners to easily access the information necessary for patient care decision-making (such as test results or medication histories) while protecting personal privacy. - Working with the British Columbia Medical Association and the College of Physicians and Surgeons to co-ordinate, facilitate and support information technology planning and implementation for physicians.
-This includes supporting the use of electronic medical record systems by physicians, and enabling citizens to access their own secure medical records so that they can be more informed when making both preventive and therapeutic care choices. - Expanding Telehealth to improve rural and Aboriginal communities' access to health services and specialists. - Improving clinician access to patient medication histories with the introduction of ePrescribing, which will permit physicians to electronically send a prescription to a patient's pharmacy and minimize preventable adverse drug reactions. - Improving the availability of quality data and analysis to assist clinical and management decision-making, and optimizing health expenditures. - Expanding public access to health services and health information through web-based applications.
+This includes supporting the use of electronic medical record systems by physicians, and enabling citizens to access their own secure medical records so that they can be more informed when making both preventive and therapeutic care choices. - Working with the B.C. eHealth Strategy Council and health sector partners to adopt an integrated province-wide information management/information technology (IM/IT) strategy across health authorities to align IM/IT planning, eliminate unnecessary duplication, promote shared IM/IT services and enable collaboration and integration of services.
+A first focus will be chronic disease prevention and management, and improving the coordination of care for patients suffering from Chronic Obstructive Pulmonary Disease, a leading cause of emergency department admissions across B.C. hospitals. - Using Telehealth to improve rural and Aboriginal communities' access to health services and specialists. - Improving clinician access to patient medication histories with the introduction of ePrescribing, which will permit physicians to electronically send a prescription to a patient's pharmacy and minimize preventable adverse drug reactions.

+- Improving the availability of quality data and analysis to assist clinical and management decisionmaking, and optimizing health expenditures. - Expanding public access to health services and health information through web-based applications.

-Performance Measure 5: Electronic medical record system implementation.
+Performance Measure 5: Electronic medical record system implementation

-Performance Measure 2008/09 2009/10 2010/11 2011/12 Forecast 1 Target Target Target Percentage of physicians implementing electronic medical record systems 1 20% 45% 70% 95%
+Performance Measure 2008/09 2009/10 2010/11 2011/12 Actual 1 Target Target Target Percentage of physicians implementing electronic medical record systems 1 20% 40% 60% 80%